sdm-lang/tree-sitter-sdml/README.md

 **Version: 0.1.36**

-* Feature: Alter the rule `sequence_comprehension` to be more flexible.
+* Feature: alter the rule `sequence_comprehension` to be more flexible.
   * Rename rule `sequence_comprehension` to  `sequence_builder`.
   * Rename rule `returned_value` to `variables` and re-write as a choice of:
   * Add rule `tuple_variable` to return distinct variables.